fpcorso/litesurveys-wordpress-plugin/readme.txt

 * **Analyze Results** - Easily see how individual site visitors respond but also analyze how all site visitors are responding.
 * **Control Timing** - LiteSurveys has many options available for controlling when the survey appears.
 * **Target Specific Pages** - Show your survey on your whole website or only on specific pages.
+* **Export Results** - Export your survey responses so you can use them in spreadsheets, databases, other tools, and more.

 Ready to get started?
-Create your first survey within minutes!
+[Create your account](https://litesurveys.com/) to create your first survey within minutes!

 == Installation ==
 1. Log into WordPress